alexander-koch/golem/Bytecode.md

 | Store               | Description
 |---                  |---
 |store x              | pops a value and stores it in field x
-|load X               | pushes the value of field x onto the stack
+|load x               | pushes the value of field x onto the stack

 | Arithmetic          | Description
 |---                  |---